rroblak/seed_dump/README.md

 ### 🔗 HABTM Join Tables

-Has-and-belongs-to-many join tables are automatically detected and included exactly once, without duplication.
+`has_and_belongs_to_many` join tables are automatically detected and included exactly once, without duplication.

 ### 📦 CarrierWave Support

-CarrierWave uploader columns are serialized as their stored filename identifier rather than the uploader object itself.
+CarrierWave uploader columns are serialized as their stored filename identifier, not the uploader object itself.

 ### 🕒 Timestamps as ISO 8601